sukruth30/LLM-integration-with-Sign-language/README.md

-# Sign Language Recognition (SLR) Using Random Forest and LLM
+# LLM Integration with Sign Language Recognition (SLR)

 ## Introduction
 Sign Language Recognition (SLR) plays a crucial role in bridging communication gaps between the hearing and deaf or hard-of-hearing communities.
 According to the World Health Organization, over 466 million people have disabling hearing loss globally, many of whom rely on sign language as their primary mode of communication.